-There are many incredible things to do in Venice.
-After Rome, this is the most visited city in Italy.
-Its rich history, culture, museums, winding streets, mouth-watering cuisine, art-filled palaces, stunning architecture, picturesque canals, shopping opportunities (such as the famous Murano glass) attract close to 30 million tourists annually.
+There are many incredible things to do in Venice, the most visited city in Italy after Rome.
+Its rich history, culture, museums, winding streets, mouth-watering cuisine, art-filled palaces, stunning architecture, picturesque canals, and shopping opportunities (such as the famous Murano glass) attract close to 30 million tourists annually.

 Nicknamed “The Floating City,” “The City of Bridges,” and “The City of Canals,” Venice is built on 118 small islands connected by more than 400 bridges and canals.
 It is so unique that it’s a UNESCO World Heritage Site.

-Curious to discover the best things to do in Venice?
+Curious to learn more about what to do in Venice?
 Continue reading and make sure to also consult this 3 days in Venice itinerary.

 Explore St. Mark’s Square

 This is the perfect place to begin your tour of Venice.
-The best time to visit is early morning just after sunrise, when it is not packed with tourists, who normally arrive in the city around 10:00 am.
+The best time to visit is early morning, just after sunrise when it is not packed with tourists, who usually arrive in the city around 10:00 am.

-Once you’re done taking in the sights you can go to one of the cafes at the north end of the piazza for Italian espresso.
-Caffè Florian opened in 1720: this world-famous café (the oldest in the world) is perfect for a drink but very expensive.
+Once you’ve taken in the sights, you can go to one of the cafes at the north end of the piazza for Italian espresso.
+Caffè Florian opened in 1720.
+This world-famous café (the oldest in the world) is perfect for a drink but very expensive.

-St. Mark’s Square has some of the city’s top attractions such as St Mark’s Basilica, Doge’s Palace and the 15th century Torre dell’Orologio, managed by the Fondazione Musei Civici di Venezia (known as MUVE).
+St. Mark’s Square has some of the city’s top attractions, such as St Mark’s Basilica, Doge’s Palace, and the 15th-century Torre dell’Orologio, managed by the Fondazione Musei Civici di Venezia (known as MUVE).
 Make sure to get a museum pass to access them all.
-You can get it directly on the foundation website.
+You can get one directly on the foundation website.

 You’ll find lots of pigeons in the square.
-Don’t feed them: it’s forbidden and if you’re found doing that you could pay a hefty fine.
+Don’t feed them: it’s forbidden, and if you’re discovered doing that, you could pay a hefty fine.

 Tour St. Mark’s Basilica (Basilica di San Marco)

-Located in Saint Mark’s Square, the Basilica was initially built in the 9th century and is the most famous building in Venice – though it only became the city’s cathedral in the 19th century.
-The church’s Italian Byzantine architecture is something to marvel at – picture columns, cupolas, mosaics and more.
+Located in Saint Mark’s Square, the Basilica was built in the 9th century and is the most famous building in Venice—though it only became the city’s cathedral in the 19th century.
+The church’s Italian Byzantine architecture is something to marvel at—picture columns, cupolas, mosaics, and more.

-Being one of the top tourist attractions in Venice, you can expect to find long lines at St.Mark’s Basilica.
-Make sure to dress modestly for your visit – as for any other church in Italy – and plan to go very early before it opens, so that you can be among the first in line, or late in the afternoon.
-You can also pay for a skip the line ticket or tour that will get you in swiftly.
+As one of the top tourist attractions in Venice, St.Mark’s Basilica is expected to have long lines.
+As for any other church in Italy, dress modestly for your visit.
+Plan to go very early before it opens so that you can be among the first in line or late in the afternoon.
+You can also pay for a skip-the-line ticket or tour to get you in swiftly.

-There is a small fee to access St. Mark’s Basilica and you are better off booking it in advance – you can do that on the official site here.
-Access to some of the spaces like the basilica’s museum, Pala d’Oro, or Treasury require an additional fee.
+Access to St. Mark’s Basilica requires a small fee, and you should book in advance—you can do that on the official site.
+Access to some spaces, like the basilica’s museum, Pala d’Oro, or Treasury, requires an additional fee.
 Make sure to pass by the outdoor terrace for magnificent views of the square below.

-You can tour St Mark’s Basilica on your own or pay for a guided tour.
-I believe a guided tour – especially one that combines the Basilica and Doge’s Palace – is the best way to go or you are likely to miss some of the most important sights, or not take in all there is to see.
+You can tour St Mark’s Basilica alone or pay for a guided tour.
+I believe a guided tour—especially one that combines the Basilica and Doge’s Palace—is the best way to go, as otherwise, you are likely to miss some of the most important sights or not take in all there is to see.

-You could also opt for this incredible Exclusive Alone In St. Mark’s Basilica After Hours – it lasts 1.5 hours and also goes to the crypt.
+For something more unique and exclusive, I also highly recommend this Exclusive Alone In St. Mark’s Basilica After Hours tour.
+It lasts 1.5 hours and includes a visit to the crypt.

 Visit the Basilica of Saint John & Paul

-This is the largest church in Venice and took more than a century to build.
-It that was finally consecrated in 1430.
-The square where it is located is a good place to hang out too!
+This is the largest church in Venice.
+It took over a century to build and was finally consecrated in 1430.
+The square where it is located is also an excellent place to hang out!

-It’s located right in Piazza San Marco and one of the symbols of the city that you will easily recognize from a distance.
-From there, you’ll enjoy an unforgettable view of Venice – climbing the tower is one of the best things to do in Venice and if you are not up for the challenge you can even take the elevator.
+It’s located in Piazza San Marco and is one of the city’s symbols that you will quickly recognize from a distance.
+From there, you’ll enjoy an unforgettable view of Venice—climbing the tower is one of the best things to do in Venice, and if you are not up for the challenge, you can even take the elevator.

-Last time I was in Venice the line to get tickets was horrendous (we waited for more than one hour) so I really recommend getting tickets in advance.
-You can get yours here.
+The last time I was in Venice, the line to get tickets was horrendous (we waited for more than one hour), so I recommend getting St. Mark’s Campanile: Skip The Line Entrance in advance.

 Go for a walk along the Riva degli Schiavoni

-One of the best – and free – things to do in Venice is enjoying a walk along the waterfront located east of Doge’s Palace and St. Mark’s Basilica, the Riva degli Schiavoni.
-Its name is a reference to Dalmatian Slavs who in Medieval times made their way to Venice and settled in this part of the city.
+One of the best—and free—things to do in Venice is to walk along the waterfront east of Doge’s Palace and St. Mark’s Basilica, the Riva degli Schiavoni.
+Its name refers to Dalmatian Slavs who, in Medieval times, made their way to Venice and settled in this part of the city.

 Visit Doge’s Palace (Palazzo Ducale)

-The palace is also full of history about how Venice was ruled in its earlier years because all its affairs were run from here – including imprisonment and executions of those found to have wronged the state.
+The palace is also full of history about how Venice was ruled in its earlier years because all its affairs were run from here, including the imprisonment and execution of those found to have wronged the state.

-Take your time to admire the facade in gorgeous pink Verona marble, then walk inside to admire the magnificent works of art is preserves, including pieces by Titian and Veronese.
+Admire the gorgeous pink Verona marble facade, then walk inside to admire the magnificent works of art preserved, including pieces by Titian and Veronese.

-Doge’s Palace is open daily from 10:00 am to 6:00 pm.
 This is one of the most popular attractions in Venice, so you must book your visit in advance.
 Admission is included in the Saint Mark’s Museum Pass.
-You can get tickets here.

-As there is so much to see here, you are probably better off joining a guided tour.
-For guided tours including skip-the-line admission, consider this one – it lasts just one hour and is quite budget friendly.
+There is so much to see here that you are probably better off joining a guided tour.
+For guided tours, including skip-the-line admission, I recommend Doge’s Palace Skip-the-Line Guided Tour—it lasts just one hour and is quite budget-friendly.

-For a more private experience, go on a nighttime tour such as this Exclusive Alone In St. Mark’s And Doge’s Palace Tour – it goes to Venice’s top attractions after hours and visits places most tourists don’t get to see.
+For a more private experience, go on a nighttime tour such as this Exclusive Alone In St. Mark’s And Doge’s Palace Tour.
+It visits Venice’s top attractions after hours and places most tourists don’t get to see.

-Read my post How To Get Doge Palace Tickets And Skip The Line.
+Read my post, How To Get Doge Palace Tickets And Skip The Line, if you’d like more options and information about Doge Palace in Venice, Italy.

 Admire the Bridge of Sighs

-However, one of the best things to do in Venice is to actually peep through the Bridge of Sights, instead of just admiring it from outside.
-Indeed, you can actually walk across the bridge.
+However, one of the best things to do in Venice is peering through the Bridge of Sighs instead of just admiring it from the outside.
+Indeed, you can walk across the bridge.

 See the Grand Canal (Canale Grande)

 This waterway has for years played a major role in Venice’s economy, and it is always busy with water traffic.
-If you want to admire the canal and the buildings along its banks on the cheap, walking along it or riding the Vaporetto is what to do in Venice – though you can’t walk its entire length.
+If you want to admire the canal and the buildings along its banks on the cheap, walking along it or riding the Vaporetto is what you should do in Venice—though you can’t walk its entire length.

 The best time to sail the Grand Canal on a Vaporetto is at night.
-The lit waterway and palatial buildings are awesome to look at this time and fewer people are using the Vaporetto (line n.
+The lit waterway and palatial buildings are fantastic to look at now, and fewer people are using the Vaporetto (line n.
 1 is the best one for going along the Canal Grande), so you can enjoy the trip.

 Sail the Venice canals on a Gondola

-The prices are fixed so you don’t have to worry about negotiating, but the routes the various gondolas take vary – the best ones are those that include a mix of Canal Grande and smaller canals – just make sure to ask before hopping on board.
+The prices are fixed, so you don’t have to worry about negotiating, but the routes the various gondolas take vary.
+The best ones include a mix of Canal Grande and smaller canals—just make sure to ask before hopping on board.

-If you look online you will see that there are some shared gondola rides.
+If you look online, you will see some shared gondola rides.
 If you don’t mind sharing, this may be a great way to save some bucks.
-You can book your gondola ride here.
+You can book a Grand Canal by Gondola with Live Commentary online, too.

 Cross Rialto Bridge (Ponte di Rialto)

-This bridge – one of the four that go across the Grand Canal – is the most famous in Venice.
-Built in the 16th century it was once the only way you could cross Canal Grande and it would mark the entrance of Rialto Market.
-The bridge has three sets of stairs divided by arcades – the central set is actually where you will find vendors.
+This bridge—one of the four across the Grand Canal—is the most famous in Venice.
+Built in the 16th century, it was once the only way you could cross Canal Grande, and it would mark the entrance of Rialto Market.
+The bridge has three sets of stairs divided by arcades—the central set is actually where you will find vendors.

-Like other attractions in Venice, this bridge receives hundreds of tourists each day, particularly around midday.
+Like other attractions in Venice, this bridge receives hundreds of tourists daily, particularly around midday.
 The best time to go is early morning or any time after sunset.
-The best view of the bridge is actually from below (ie on Riva del Vin or Riva del Ferro), better even from the water!
+The best view of the bridge is actually from below (i.e., on Riva del Vin or Riva del Ferro), better even from the water!

 Plan to attend Venice Carnevale

-The atmosphere in Venice during the Carnevale is electric with parades, food, drinks, and entertainment.
-It can get really wild so if you’re not the partying type you should skip this event.
+The atmosphere in Venice during the Carnevale is electric, with parades, food, drinks, and entertainment.
+It can get wild, so if you’re not partying, you should skip this event.

-If you don’t make it for the Carnevale you can get yourself the famous Venetian carnival mask as a souvenir.
-You can buy a cheap one from street carts or a hand-made at a specialized mask shop.
+If you don’t make it to Carnevale, you can get the famous Venetian carnival mask as a souvenir.
+You can buy a cheap one from street carts or a hand-made one at a specialized mask shop.
 There even are mask-making workshops!

 Take a day trip to the nearby islands

-One of the best things to do in Venice is to actually get ouf of town to discover the surrounding islands!
+One of the best things to do in Venice is get out of town and discover the surrounding islands!
 Here are those you may want to visit:

-LIDO DI VENEZIA – Also known as Lido, it’s home to Venice’s main beach and where Venice Film Festival takes place every year.
-This is a very residential area of Venice, way more local than the rest of the city, and charming nonetheless – just don’t have high expectations for the beach.
-It’s about 20 minutes by Vaporetto (you should take line 1) from the historic center, so easy to get there.
+LIDO DI VENEZIA—Also known as Lido, it’s home to Venice’s main beach and where the Venice Film Festival occurs every year.
+This is a very residential area of Venice, way more local than the rest of the city, but charming nonetheless—I just don’t have high expectations for the beach.
+It’s about 20 minutes by Vaporetto (you should take line 1) from the historic center, so it’s easy to get there.

 Try local specialties

-Much like in the rest of Italy, food in Venice is delicious and you will have plenty of chances to try local food.
-Remember that while pizza is easily available in Venice, this is not really the place to try it – opt for local specialties, most of them fish and seafood.
+Like in the rest of Italy, Venice’s food is delicious, and you will have plenty of chances to try local food.
+Remember that while pizza is readily available in Venice, this is not the place to try it—opt for regional specialties, mostly fish and seafood.

-For a local experience, try the cicchetti – bite-sized appetizers that are typically served with a drink (it can be Prosecco or Italy’s favorite cocktail, the Spritz).
+For a local experience, try the cicchetti—bite-sized appetizers typically served with a drink (it can be Prosecco or Italy’s favorite cocktail, the Spritz).
 You will find them at bars across town.

-Another thing to try are the tramezzini, sandwiches made with very soft white bread that in Venice are stuffed to the brim with a variety of ingredients and have a moon-like shape.
+Another thing to try is the tramezzini, a sandwich with exceedingly soft white bread.
+In Venice, they are stuffed to the brim with various ingredients and have a moon-like shape.

-If you have the budget to splurge for a cocktail, head to Hotel Danieli, not far from Piazza San Marco.
-This five-star hotel featured in many movies, including 3 James Bond movies, may be impossibly expensive to stay at, but you can certainly peep around the fabulous lobby and grab a drink at the bar.
+If you have the budget to splurge on a cocktail, head to Hotel Danieli, which is not far from Piazza San Marco.
+This five-star hotel featured in many movies, including three James Bond movies, maybe impossibly expensive to stay at, but you can undoubtedly peep around the fabulous lobby and grab a drink at the bar.

 Enjoy opera at Teatro La Fenice

-Teatro La Fenice is one of the most popular opera houses in Italy.
-Opened in 1792, it survived three fires hence the name Teatro La Fenice, because like a phoenix it has risen from the ashes a couple of times.
+Teatro La Fenice is one of the most famous opera houses in Italy.
+Opened in 1792, it survived three fires, hence the name Teatro La Fenice, because, like a phoenix, it has risen from the ashes several times.
 It is located 5 minutes from Piazza San Marco.

-The theater is famous for its magnificent architecture, golden interiors, plush red velvet chairs and for being the place where famous composers such as Verdi, Rossini and Bellini would premiere their music.
+The theater is famous for its magnificent architecture, golden interiors, plush red velvet chairs, and for being the place where famous composers such as Verdi, Rossini, and Bellini premiered their music.
 Inside, you can see the stunning 166 boxes, the most beautiful of which is the emperor’s box.
 Outside, the facade is a feast of marble and columns.

-A show at this theater is a great experience, however, getting tickets for the opera is not easy.
+A show at this theater is a great experience.
+However, getting tickets for the opera is not easy.
 You will need to book months before your trip.
-You can look at the planned events and concerts and buy tickets on the official website here.
-Performances usually take place from 5.30 pm or 7:00 pm.
+You can view the planned events and concerts and buy tickets on the official website.

-If you manage to get tickets for a show, make sure to follow the strict dress code – for premieres it’s tuxedos for men and long evening gowns for women, for all other shows it’s tie and jacket for men and black dress for women.
+If you get tickets for a show, follow the strict dress code—for premieres, men wear tuxedos, and women wear long evening gowns; for all other shows, men wear a tie and jacket, and women wear black dresses.

 Explore Cannaregio

-The largest and most populated sestiere in Venice is cut across by the Canale Cannaregio – the only one that, together with Canal Grande, is big enough for vaporetti (Venice’s famous public ferries).
+The largest and most populated sestiere in Venice is cut across by the Canale Cannaregio—the only one, together with Canal Grande, big enough for vaporetti (Venice’s famous public ferries).

 It’s a lovely part of town where you will find plenty of shopping opportunities, nightlife with bars and restaurants, and the narrowest alley in Venice (Calletta Varisco).
-It’s also where Palazzo Ca D’Oro (a beautiful Gothic building) and the Jewish Ghetto are located.
+Palazzo Ca D’Oro (a beautiful Gothic building) and the Jewish Ghetto are also located here.

-One of best-known churches in Venice, Chiesa di Santa Maria dei Miracoli, is in Campiello dei Miracoli, in this sestiere.
-It is known as “the marble church” and an exquisite example of early Venetian Renaissance and the use of colored marble is incredible.
+One of the best-known churches in Venice, Chiesa di Santa Maria dei Miracoli, is in Campiello dei Miracoli, in this sestiere.
+It is known as “the marble church,” an exquisite example of the early Venetian Renaissance, and the use of colored marble is incredible.
 It was built between 1481 and 1489 and restored in the 1990s.

 Walk around the Jewish Ghetto

-Thought to be the world’s first ghetto, it was established in 1516 when Jews in Venice were forced to live in poor conditions in the enclosed area.
-Today the area has many restaurants, shops, synagogues, and a Jewish museum.
+Thought to be the world’s first ghetto, it was established in 1516 when Jews in Venice were forced to live in poor conditions in an enclosed area.
+Today, the area has many restaurants, shops, synagogues, and a Jewish museum.

 Visit the Fondaco dei Tedeschi

-Located on the Grand Canal and near Rialto Bridge, this is a gorgeous building that dates back to 1228 and takes its name from the German (Tedeschi, in Italian) merchants that housed there during their business trips to the city.
-Should you decide to visit, make sure to also go to the rooftop terrace for stunning views.
+Located on the Grand Canal and near Rialto Bridge, this gorgeous building dates back to 1228 and takes its name from the German (Tedeschi, in Italian) merchants who lived there during their business trips to the city.
+If you decide to visit, make sure to also go to the rooftop terrace for stunning views.

 Wander around San Polo

-San Polo is the smallest of the six Sestieri (areas) of Venice, and a lovely neighborhood not far from Rialto Bridge.
+San Polo is the smallest of Venice’s six Sestieri (areas) and a lovely neighborhood not far from Rialto Bridge.
 Locals love its relaxed atmosphere.
 The main landmark is the Basilica di Santa Maria Gloriosa dei Frari, one of the most beautiful churches in the city.
-Linger long enough to go for a drink, visit the markets and the shops and enjoy a bit of nightlife.
+Linger long enough to drink, visit the markets and shops, and enjoy the nightlife.

 Get lost in Venice’s narrow alleys

 Venice can’t be accessed by car, so exploring the city on foot is a real treat.
-It’s colorful, beautiful and discovering the narrow alleys can be a very rewarding experience.
-I recommend NOT taking the map – get lost and have fun!
+It’s colorful and beautiful, and discovering the narrow alleys can be a very rewarding experience.
+I recommend NOT taking the map—get lost and have fun!

 Shop at Rialto Market

 This canal-side market is the busiest in Venice.
-It’s where locals come to buy fresh seafood, fruits, and vegetables.
-If you want to enjoy some of this fresh produce you can grab a meal at one of the many restaurants in the area.
-The tourist section of the market is a good place to buy souvenirs.
+It’s where locals buy fresh seafood, fruits, and vegetables.
+If you want to enjoy some of this fresh produce, you can grab a meal at one of the many restaurants in the area.
+The tourist section of the market is an excellent place to buy souvenirs.

 Get away from the Crowds at Dorsoduro

-Santa Maria della Salute church is free to visit but there’s a small fee to access the sacristy where most of the artwork is located.
+Santa Maria della Salute church is free to visit, but there’s a small fee to access the sacristy, where most artwork is located.

-Also located in Dorsoduro are the Gallerie dell’Accademia, where you can admire paintings by Titian and Tintoretto among others; and of Peggy Guggenheim Collection, the city’s main modern art gallery.
+Also located in Dorsoduro are the Gallerie dell’Accademia, where you can admire paintings by Titian and Tintoretto, among others, and the Peggy Guggenheim Collection, the city’s main modern art gallery.

 Take in the views from the Ponte dell’Accademia

-For incredible views, one of the things to do in Venice is to walk on the Ponte dell’Accademia, Venice’ only timber bridge.
-This is one of the four bridges that go across the Canal Grande, linking San Marco with the Dorsoduro.
-The bridge itself is a nice sight, but what will make you want to visit this specific spot is the picture perfect view you’ll get once there.
+For incredible views, one of the things to do in Venice is to walk on the Ponte dell’Accademia, Venice’s only timber bridge.
+This is one of the four bridges across the Canal Grande, linking San Marco with the Dorsoduro.
+The bridge itself is a lovely sight, but what will make you want to visit this specific spot is the picture-perfect view you’ll get once you’re here.

 Visit the Galleria dell’Accademia di Venezia

-If you love art, one of the things to do in Venice is visiting the Galleria dell’Accademia, which has an impressive collection of 14th to 18th-century Venetian art with over 800 paintings including works by great artists such as Da Vinci, Bellini, Tintoretto, Canaletto, Veronese, Tiziano, Carpaccio, Giorgione, and Giambattista.
+If you love art, one of the things to do in Venice is visit the Galleria dell’Accademia.
+This impressive collection of 14th—to 18th-century Venetian art includes over 800 paintings by great artists such as Da Vinci, Bellini, Tintoretto, Canaletto, Veronese, Tiziano, Carpaccio, Giorgione, and Giambattista.

 Climb the Scala Contarini del Bovolo

 Scala Contarini del Bovolo is one of the most unique sights in Venice.
-Bovolo means “chiocciola” in Italian, which is the term used to refer to a spiral staircase – hence the name.
-It was built in the 15th century and is a great example of Renaissance art.
-You can walk up the stairs to the Belvedere for impressive views of the city.
+Bovolo means “chiocciola” in Italian, which is the term used to refer to a spiral staircase—hence the name.
+It was built in the 15th century and is an excellent example of Renaissance art.
+You can walk up the stairs to the Belvedere to enjoy impressive city views.

 Visit the Lazzaretto Nuovo

-This lesser-known island is named “new” to be differentiated from the Old Lazzaretto, which housed a hospital that cured people from the plague between 1403 and 1630.
-It is located about 3 km north-east of Venice and it houses a beautifully kept Benedictine Monastery.
+This lesser-known island is named “new” to differentiate it from the Old Lazzaretto, which housed a hospital that cured people of the plague between 1403 and 1630.
+It is about 3 km (1.9 miles) northeast of Venice and houses a beautifully kept Benedictine Monastery.

-You can get to Lazzaretto Nuovo by private boat or by Vaporetto n.
-13. You can visit on guided tours every Saturday at 4:00 pm from April to October, or by appointment the rest of the year.
+You can get to Lazzaretto Nuovo by private boat or Vaporetto n.
+13. You can visit on guided tours every Saturday at 4:00 pm from April to October or by appointment the rest of the year.
 The visit includes an archeological itinerary and a walk along the sandbanks.

 Go to the Biennale

-Finally, one of the best things to do in Venice if you are into art is visiting the Biennale.
-Once occurring only on even-numbered years, Venice Biennale (which is now called Art Biennale) has been held since 1895 and it is an incredible international forum for contemporary art.
-The main location is the Giardini, which houses the main exhibition hall.
+Finally, one of the best things to do in Venice if you are into art is to visit the Biennale.
+Once occurring only in even-numbered years, the Venice Biennale (now called the Art Biennale) has been held since 1895 and is an incredible international forum for contemporary art.
+The central location is the Giardini, which houses the main exhibition hall.

 Further Readings